diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Entitlements**
 Specific rights or privileges granted to a user or system after authentication and authorization, defining what actions can be performed on resources.

+**Evernote**
+A note-taking and organization application that can be used by architects for documenting ideas, principles, and architectural decisions.

 **Event Sourcing**
 A technique storing a sequence of events that can be processed later to reconstruct system state.